astropy/halotools/docs/mock_making/models.rst

 their dark matter halos.
 The package comes pre-loaded with a small collection of specific models with default settings tuned to provide reasonably realistic mock universes.
+Once you have any model in hand, it's straightforward to toggle its parameters, and/or swap out individual features to create a companion model.
-There are model building modules allowing you create a composite model by composing the behavior of a set of component models.
+Finally, for the most flexibility, there are modules allowing you create a composite model by composing the behavior of a set of component models.
-And it's straightforward to build one model and swap out individual features to create a companion model.
 We describe each of these three modes of model building below.

 Pre-loaded halo occupation models
 =================================